piepdx/pie-cookbook/drafts/working-draft-tactical.md

 # Before you begin

+It is important to understand that an Accelerator is simply a tool.
+It is not inherently positive.
+It is simply a means to an end.
+At PIE, we always say "We're an accelerator.
+That's not always positive.
+We have the potential to accelerate your success but we can just as easily accelerate your company into the ground."

 At PIE, we dove headlong into the effort with a bunch of assumptions.
 Among those assumptions was the ideas that when one of us used a particular word, we all had a similar concept for what that word meant.
 We were wrong.
 And it caused confusion and stress.

 So we learned that it was important to diffuse those assumptions by taking some time to establish context and vocabulary for what you're trying to accomplish.
 Below, you'll find an example of the definitions we used to explain the different elements of the PIE community.